Vishvarupa: Other texts

+Vishvarupa is also stated as the Harivamsa, as Vishnu's consisting form of all gods.
+During a Devasura war, he took this form and slew the demons (including Taraka and Maya).

-Vishvarupa is also used in the context of Vishnu's "dwarf" avatar, Vamana in the Harivamsa.
+Vishvarupa is also used in the context of Vishnu's "dwarf" avatar, Vamana in another part in the Harivamsa.
 Vamana, arrives at the asura king Bali's sacrifice as a dwarf Brahmin boy and asks for three steps of land as donation.
 Where the promise is given, Vamana transforms into his Vishvarupa, containing various deities in his body.
-The sun and the moon are his eyes.
-The earth his feet and heaven is his head.
+The Sun and the Moon are his eyes.
+The Earth his feet and heaven is his head.
 Various deities; celestial beings like Vasus, Maruts, Ashvins, Yakshas, Gandharvas, Apsaras; Vedic scriptures and sacrifices are contained in his body.
-With his two strides, he gains heaven and earth and placing the third on Bali's head, who accepts his mastership.
+With two of his strides, he gains heaven and Earth and places the third on Bali's head, who accepts his mastership.
 Bali is then pushed to the realm of Patala (underworld).

 Development

 The name Viśvarūpa (विश्वरूप) is composed from viśva and rūpa.
 Taken together, it refers to an omniscient form that pervades the entire universe.
 It first appears as a name of Trisiras, the three-headed son of Tvastr, the Vedic creator-god who grants form to all beings.
-In the Rig Veda, he is described as to generate many forms and contain several forms in his womb.
+In the Rig Veda, he is described as generating many forms and containing several forms in his womb.
 The epithet Vishvarupa is also used for other deities like Soma (Rig Veda), Prajapati (Atharva Veda), Rudra (Upanishad) and the abstract Brahman (Maitrayaniya Upanishad).
-The Atharva Veda uses the word with a different connotation – a bride is blessed with by Vishvarupa (all-formed) with glory and offspring.
+The Atharva Veda uses the word with a different connotation – a bride is blessed to be vishvarupa (all-formed) - to be showered with glory and offspring.

-Then, Vishvarupa is revealed in the Bhagavad Gita (2nd century BCE) and then the Puranas (1000 BCE – 500 CE) in connection to Vishnu-Krishna, Shiva and Shakti. however these literary sources do not detail the iconography of Vishvarupa.
+Then, Vishvarupa is revealed in the Srimad Bhagavad Gita and then the Puranas in connection to Vishnu-Krishna.
+However, these literary sources do not detail the iconography of Vishvarupa.
 The Bhagavad Gita may be inspired by the description of Purusha as thousand-headed, thousand-eyed and thousand-footed or a cosmic Vishnu ("creator of the universe").

 Vishvarupa is mentioned as Vishnu's avatar in Pañcaratra texts like the Satvata Samhita and the Ahirbudhnya Samhita (which mention 39 avatars) as well as the Vishnudharmottara Purana, that mentions 14 avatars.

 Vishvarupa is also interpreted as "the story of evolution", as the individual evolves in this world doing more and more with time.
 The Vishvarupa is a cosmic representation of gods and goddesses, sages and asuras, good and the bad as we perceive in our own particular perspective of existence in this world.